richgel999/shufrand/README.md

 ![shufrange function](shufrand_func_png.png "shufrange SSE 4.1 implementation")

 This implementation uses 4 different 32-bit LCG's running in parallel, each with different states, so its period is still 2^32.
 However, the entropy of each independent 32-bit generator is spread between all the lanes in a 128-bit register, because doing so is cheap to do with a single shuffle.
 So it's a strange low period hybrid between a 32-bit generator, and something larger.
+You can treat the results as 4 32-bit outputs up to a single 128-bit output.

 ## The Permutation Table